 Ransomware is a significant threat to WordPress sites, but with proactive steps and a solid security strategy, you can minimize the risk of falling victim to an attack.
 If you follow the tips outlined here, you'll be well-prepared to defend your site against ransomware and other cyber threats.

 And remember, starting with a solid web hosting plan can make all the difference.
-Our WordPress hosting plans offer a secure foundation on which to build a successful website that you can feel secure in trusting.
+Our hosting plans for WordPress offer a secure foundation on which to build a successful website that you can feel secure in trusting.
 From there, it’s a little bit easier to protect your site, your data, and your customer’s data as well.

 Good luck!